SummerQuest 2021 | Tails and Tales

 - May 21: Early online registration begins on Beanstack

-- July 1: GO Adams!
-Hikes Open: Begin logging hikes on Beanstack
+- June 1: Begin recording minutes and GO Adams! begins.
+Start logging minutes and hikes on Beanstack

 - Logged minutes after this date will not count toward prizes or virtual badges

-- August 30: Last day to log GO Adams parks online and earn entries into the grand prize drawing
+- August 14: Last day to log GO Adams! parks online and earn entries into the grand prize drawing

 Track Your Minutes